MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 **Important:** You must create the Azure Subscription as the Admin user for the tenant.

-7. Select **Add** for a new Subscription.

-8. Follow the page instructions to create a new subscription that is appropriate for you.
-Most people will choose "Free Trial" or use an "Azure Pass" offer here.
-These labs have been designed to use less than USD $5 of Azure services.
+7. Utilize the "Azure Pass - Sponsorship" provided by your instructor.
+These labs have been designed to use less than USD $10 of Azure services during the class.

 **Note:** It could take up to 10 minutes before the subscription can be used.